Written by Hannah Blum

 A Hollywood Love Story Begins

-In 1936 actor Laurence Olivier and Leigh met one another, and a year later they became romantically involved when the two co-starred in the film Fire Over England.
-Olivier and Leigh were both married with children at the time, but it didn’t stop them from continuing the affair.
+In 1936 actor Laurence Olivier and Leigh met one another.
+A year later, they became romantically involved when the two co-starred in the film Fire Over England.
+Olivier and Leigh were married with children at the time, but it didn’t stop them from continuing the affair.

 Around the age of 25, the symptoms of bipolar disorder began to surface heavily in Leigh.
-The mood swings and erratic behavior caught the attention of those around her, including her co-stars which caused problems on set during filming.
-It was around this time that Leigh’s mental health began to decline more rapidly, but her internal battle fueled her intensity and drive to be successful.
+The mood swings and erratic behavior caught the attention of those around her, including her co-stars.
+It was around this time that Leigh’s mental health declined more rapidly.
+Still, her internal battle fueled her intensity and drove her to be successful.

-Leigh could pull from her emotions in such a way that other actresses auditioning for the same role as her would drop out assuming that Leigh would win the part over them.
-Majority of the time she did.
+Leigh could pull from her emotions so that other actresses auditioning for the same role as her would drop out.
+The majority of the time, Leigh was successful.

 When I get totally depressed and I’m really down, I’m like a thing, a amoeba, at the bottom of the sea.
 I stop everything then and only my friends can pull me up.